makhdoomshabir/Final-Project/README.md

 ### User Experience

-Below we describe the users experience when using the site, this is done in a flowchart diagram, where by the user can access different pages in a structured environment.
+Below we describe the users experience when using the site, this is done in a flowchart diagram, where the user can access different pages in a structured environment.

 #### Diagram